5t3ph/moderncss-dot-dev/src/posts/custom-select-styles-with-pure-css.md

 date: 2020-08-15
 ---

-> _This is episode #20 in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 Modern CSS gives us a range of properties to achieve custom select styles that have a near-identical initial appearance for single, multiple, and disabled `select` elements across the top browsers.

 A few properties and techniques our solution will use: